astronomer/docs/astro/deploy-dags.md

 Even if you primarily use DAG-only deploys, you still need to occasionally make image deploys to update your Astro Runtime version or install dependencies.
 However, depending on your CI/CD strategy, triggering a full project deploy with `astro deploy` might affect your existing DAGs.

-When you trigger an image-only deploy, it builds every non-DAG file in your Astro project as a Docker image and deploys the image to all Airflow components in a Deployment.
+When you trigger an image-only deploy, it builds every non-DAG file in your Astro project as a Docker image and deploys the image to all Apache Airflow® components in a Deployment.
 This includes your `Dockerfile`, plugins, and all Python and OS-level packages.
 DAGs are not deployed, and your Deployment DAG folder and DAG bundle version are not affected.
 Image-only deploys are only available when you have DAGs-only deploys enabled.

 :::warning